Please read carefully as the procedure is different from Access Licence application

 - Permission granted is subject to terms and conditions stated in your licence including other governing laws listed in terms and conditions no.4

-Information below is to guide you to fulfill terms and conditions no.4 listed in your export licence (other relevant documents for export including but not limited to the followings):
+Information below is to guide you to fulfill terms and conditions no.4 listed in your transfer licence (other relevant documents for export including but not limited to the followings):

 - Packing instructions: You are required to adhere to packing instructions set by the International Air Transport Association (IATA).